 And didn’t sit through another tanda for the rest of the night.

-The guys were good enough to realise I could do anything, and they let loose, a little rusty in places, but the second tanda was always better than the first.
+The guys were good enough to realize I could do anything, and they let loose, a little rusty in places, but the second tanda was always better than the first.
 They let go of me and went deeper into themselves.

 Sometimes you almost flee and it turns out to be the night you’ve been waiting for.